 My gut goes cold.
 My sister Elizabeth has had her share of problems with assholes who didn’t understand the meaning of no. But this feels different.
 Why would a stalker send me Ava’s photos?

 I dig inside the envelope for clues.
 My hand grasps a piece of paper.

 Le Meridien Chiang Mai, Thailand, it reads.
 Underneath the name of the hotel are dates—today, tomorrow and the day after—and an itinerary for a flight from Chiang Mai to Osaka via Seoul on Korean Air.
 The flight doesn’t leave until almost midnight two days from now.

 If I leave immediately, I can be in Chiang Mai before her departure.

 I pick up the photos again.
 I didn’t see them before, my focus being on Ava, but the signs around her are in Japanese.
 I still remember a few hiragana and katakana characters from back when I spent a semester in Tokyo.

 So why Chiang Mai?

-I toss the photos on the floor and throw my head against the back of my chair.
+I toss the photos on the floor and lean my head against the back of my chair.
 I never, ever go after exes.
 Never.
 Not like some lovesick fool with my heart on my sleeve.
-I might as well cut off my dick and carve LOSER into my face with a nail.
+I might as well cut off my dick and carve LOSER into my face with a rusty nail.

 But I’m entitled to closure.
 It won’t be begging if that’s all I want…and maybe a pound of flesh for all I’ve suffered in the last twenty-four months.